-The international, randomized Phase 3 ASPIRE (CArfilzomib, Lenalidomide, and Dexamethasone versus Lenalidomide and Dexamethasone for the treatment of Patlents with Relapsed Multiple MyEloma) trial evaluated Kyprolis in combination with lenalidomide and low-dose dexamethasone, versus lenalidomide and low-dose dexamethasone alone, in patients with relapsed multiple myeloma following treatment with one to three prior regimens.
-The primary endpoint of the trial was PFS, defined as the time from treatment initiation to disease progression or death.
+The international, randomized Phase 3 ASPIRE (CArfilzomib, Lenalidomide, and DexamethaSone versus Lenalidomide and Dexamethasone for the treatment of Patlents with Relapsed Multiple MyEloma) trial evaluated Kyprolis in combination with lenalidomide and low-dose dexamethasone, versus lenalidomide and low-dose dexamethasone alone, in patients with relapsed multiple myeloma following treatment with one to three prior regimens.
+The primary endpoint of the trial was progression-free survival (PFS), defined as the time from treatment initiation to disease progression or death.
 Secondary endpoints included overall survival (OS), overall response rate (ORR), duration of response (DOR), disease control rate, health-related quality of life (HR-QoL) and safety.
-Patients were randomized to receive Kyprolis (20 mg/m2 on days 1 and 2 of cycle one only, escalating to 27 mg/m2 on days 8, 9, 15 and 16 of cycle one and continuing on days 1, 2, 8, 9, 15 and 16 of subsequent cycles), in addition to a standard dosing schedule of lenalidomide (25 mg per day for 21 days on, 7 days off) and low-dose dexamethasone (40 mg per week in four-week cycles), versus lenalidomide and low-dose dexamethasone alone.
+Patients were randomized to receive Kyprolis (20 mg/m2 on days 1 and 2 of cycle one only, escalating to 27 mg/m2 subsquently), in addition to a standard dosing schedule of lenalidomide (25 mg per day for 21 days on, 7 days off) and low-dose dexamethasone (40 mg per week in 4 week cycles), versus lenalidomide and low-dose dexamethasone alone.
+In the Kyprolis arm, patients were given a 10 minute infusion on days 1, 2, 8, 9, 15 and 16.
+Kyprolis was omitted on days 8 and 9 during cycles 13-18 and not administered beyond 18 cycles.
 The study randomized 792 patients at sites in North America, Europe and Israel.

 The OS results did not cross the pre-specified early stopping boundary for the interim analysis.
 At the time of the interim analysis, there were 143 deaths (36.1 percent) in the KRd group, compared to 162 deaths (40.9 percent) in the Rd group.
 The ORR was 87 percent with KRd and 67 percent with Rd.
-In the KRd and Rd groups, 14 percent versus 4 percent of patients achieved a stringent complete response, a measurement indicating depth of response.
-Median DOR was 28.6 months for patients receiving KRd (95 percent CI, 24.9 to 31.3 months) and 21.2 months for patients receiving Rd (95 percent CI, 16.7 to 25.8 months).
+In the KRd and Rd groups, 32 percent versus 9 percent of patients achieved a complete response or higher (stringent complete response

+[sCR] or complete response [CR]), a measurement indicating depth of response.
+Median DOR was 28.6 months for patients receiving KRd (95 percent Cl, 24.9 to 31.3 months) and 21.2 months for patients receiving Rd (95 percent Cl, 16.7 to 25.8 months).

 The rate of deaths due to adverse events (AEs) within 30 days of the last dose was balanced between the KRd arm and the Rd arm.
-The most common causes of death occurring in patients in the KRd arm compared to the Rd arm included cardiac disorders (3 percent versus 2 percent), infection (2 percent versus 3 percent), renal (0 percent versus less than 1 percent), and other AEs (2 percent versus 3 percent).
+The most common causes of death occurring in patients in the KRd arm compared to the Rd arm included cardiac disorders (3 percent versus 2 percent), infection (2 percent versus 3 percent), renal (0 percent versus less than 1 percent) and other AEs (2 percent versus 3 percent).
 Serious AEs were reported in 60 percent of the patients in the KRd arm and 54 percent of the patients in the Rd arm.
-The most common serious AEs reported in the KRd arm compared to the Rd arm were pneumonia (14 percent versus 11 percent), respiratory tract infection (4 percent versus 1.5 percent), pyrexia (4 percent versus 2 percent), and pulmonary embolism (3 percent versus 2 percent).
+The most common serious AEs reported in the KRd arm compared to the Rd arm were pneumonia (14 percent versus 11 percent), respiratory tract infection (4 percent versus 1.5 percent), pyrexia (4 percent versus 2 percent) and pulmonary embolism (3 percent versus 2 percent).
 Discontinuation due to any AE occurred in 26 percent of patients in the KRd arm versus 25 percent of patients in the Rd arm.
 Adverse events leading to discontinuation of Kyprolis occurred in 12 percent of patients.